Marguerite Bennett: Career

-The run has been noted for its female core cast, but also the portrayal of LGBT characters and depicting of the nuances of female friendship, family and relationships, rather than stereotypes.
+The run has been noted for its female core cast, but also the portrayal of LGBTQ characters and depicting of the nuances of female friendship, family and relationships, rather than stereotypes.
 She reflects on this, saying "If you write stories that tell folks that queer people can live without shame, they just might grow up believing it".
 Bombshells will run for 100 "digital first" installments, and be followed by a sequel series in fall 2017, Bombshells United, focusing on the same core cast in an alternative World War II history.

 In addition to her work on the character in Bombshells, Bennett wrote the Batwoman character in Detective Comics issues 948 and 949 in 2017 as part of the DC Rebirth relaunch, co-writing with James Tynion IV with art by Steve Epting, followed by a regular Batwoman series.
 She describes working on the character as a "literal dream come true", describing her as her favourite heroine.

 As well as the ongoing Bombshells and Batwoman, Bennett has written one-shot stories of female characters in the DC universe, including Lois Lane – a character she finds has great "audacity in the face of danger" – and a new version of the Joker's Daughter.

 Outside of Marvel and DC, Bennett has worked on some well-known characters with other publishers.
 For Dynamite Comics' 2015 "Sword of Sorrow" event, Bennett wrote a three-issue series featuring Red Sonja and Jungle Girl.
 She then wrote the first six-issue arc of Red Sonja in 2016, entitled "The Falcon Throne".
 As part of Archie Comics' New Riverdale relaunch, she wrote the second volume of Josie and the Pussycats with Cameron DeOrdio with artist Audrey Mok.
 Bennett admires how all versions of those character emphasise their friendship as the "foundation of their journey, music, and story".
 Following the events in BOOM's Shattered Grid Event in the Mighty Morphin Power Rangers comic, Bennett will be taking over, starting a new series called "Beyond the Grid" featuring a team up of Rangers from different franchises.

+In 2024, Bennett served as one of the head writers for Ark: The Animated Series and the writer for Top Cow's Witchblade relaunch.
+Prior to the release of Ark: The Animated Series, Bennett described herself as the lead writer of the series, shared the musical sequence for characters Helena Walker and Victoria, said that she is heartened by "queer stories of love, conviction, and survival that persist beyond space and time" and said that the project had been her "rock in hard times."